asymmetric/nixpkgs-iso-unmaintained-check/README.md

 # nixpkgs-iso-unmaintained-check

-Checks which packages are unmaintained in the NixOS minimal ISO.
+Checks which packages are unmaintained in the NixOS minimal ISO package for the host's `system`.

 ## Usage